Kartaverse/Kartaverse-Docs/docs/kvrSuperSTMap.md

 	- STMapper
 	- KartaVR LensProfiles

 ## Usage

 The "kvrSuperSTMap" Effects Template can be used on a Resolve Edit page timeline to transform VR imagery between different image projections with the addition of an STMap warping template image.

 ![Effects](Images/kvrSuperSTMap_Effects_Tab.png)

-Once the Effect template is added to the clip, link in the STMap you want to use:
+Add the "kvrSuperSTMap" effects template to the Edit page timeline clip.
+In the Inspector page, you can then link in STMap warping template in.
+The stereo convergence properties can be refined with the X/Y Shift controls.

 ![Timeline](Images/kvrSuperSTMap_Timeline.png)